nextstrain/ncov/docs/configuration.md

 ### priorities
 * type: object
 * description: Parameters to prioritize strains selected for the current subsampling rule.
-Currently, the workflow only supports one `type` of priority which is `proximity`.
-The proximity-based priority requires an additional reference to the rule in the current subsampling scheme whose sequences should be used to calculate genetic proximity.
+Currently, the workflow supports two `type`s of priority, `proximity` and `file`.
+* description [proximity]: `proximity` selects samples that are genetically similar to the `focus` sample set; the `focus` sample set must be a rule in the current subsampling scheme.
-* examples:
+* example [proximity]:
 ```yaml
 subsampling:
   my-scheme: